Greater Milwaukee Area Programs & Classes

 DSAW and DSAW-Family Services host a number of classes and activities for individuals with disabilities.
 Check them out here!

-Digitability is an award-winning employment-readiness program used to prepare students with special needs for today’s tech-driven workplaces.
+Digitability is an award-winning employment-readiness program used to prepare young adults with special needs for today’s tech-driven workplaces.
 It’s one-of-a-kind curriculum teaches skills through real-world simulations, using evidence-based practices.
 Young adults with any developmental disability that want to work in a community-based setting are invited to join us.
 Content focuses on learning the Google suite, internet safety, and more.
+Students will learn technological literacy, online safety, workplace communication/socialization, and more.

 Young Leaders Academy

-Our Young Leaders Class is a respite program coupled with a unique curriculum that will introduce students to important topics such as work ethic, communication skills, time management, activing as a team player, hygiene, and more.
+Our Young Leaders Class is a respite program coupled with a unique curriculum that will introduce students to important topics such as work ethic, communication skills, time management, acting as a team player, hygiene, and more.
 Each class also includes a recreational activity.
 This class is designed for anyone with a developmental disability that wants to work in a community-based setting!
 We meet on the second and fourth Thursday of the month at the DSAW State Headquarters.
 To learn more and register, click here.
-We also offer this class on the Northeastside on the first and second Fridays of each month.
+We also offer this in Mequon on the first and third Wednesday of the month.
 Get more information for that session here!